JOHNNY NOBODY

 The train approaches the camera in the opening railway scene.

-The unidentified Metro-Vick seen in another shot.
+Metro-Vick A12 is seen in another shot.

 I have discovered that over the years when an Irish railway scene appears in a film it will be good.
 It all stems from the fact that the relaxed attitude of the authorities in allowing things to be filmed ‘as they are’ has meant that some wonderful period scenes have been recorded for posterity.
 Here we have an original bi-lingual station sign.
 A British station would have had its identity altered.
 However, this won’t be the genuine article, merely a replica, as Carrickmines had already been closed for three years prior to the arrival of the film crew.